franzos/nostr-ts/client-web/README.md

+# Nostr Client

-# Nostr React client playground
+Nostr web client built with React.

-## Features

-- Events
-- Users
-  - IndexedDB storage (thousands of users)
+- Relies on IndexedDB and local storage for data and accounts
-  - Request information for unknown users in intervals
-  - Follow users
-- Filters
+- implements `@nostr-ts/common` and `@nostr-ts/web`

+- `nos2x` support is planned

 ## Setup

-Open up `./src/App.tsx` and explore ...

 Install: